mahakanakala/kelp-keep-the-oceans-safe/README.md

 - **Interactive Map:** Explore the global distribution of oil spills and garbage patches using an interactive map.
 - **Incident Details:** Click on map markers to view detailed information about specific incidents, including dates, locations, and impact regions.
 - **User Contributions:** Allow users to report new oil spills and garbage incidents by uploading photos and descriptions.
-- **Question-Answering Chatbot:** Interact with a chatbot to ask questions related to ocean conservation and receive informative responses.
+- **Question-Answering Chatbot:** Interact with a chatbot developed using VerteAI to ask questions related to ocean conservation and receive informative responses.

 ## Technologies Used